How Do Land Surveys Work?

-A plot plan is far less accurate and not as detailed as a survey of land.
+A plot plan is far less accurate and not as detailed as a survey of the land.
 Plot plans confirm that the structures related to a property are within that property’s boundary lines.
-As previously mentioned, the vast majority of lenders will require a land surveyor to do a plot plan before the closing.
+As previously mentioned, most lenders will require a land surveyor to do a plot plan before the closing.

 Mortgage plot plans are significantly less expensive than a land survey.
 They are also not as accurate and should never be relied on for anything other than a rough outline of the boundary lines and where the permanent structures sit in relation thereto.

 Land surveys and plot plans are both done by a land surveyor.